dliedke/ChatGPTExtension/StoreInfo/StoreOverview.txt

 ## What's New

+- 6.3 - Fix by m1001111: If DeepSeek was enabled and then switched to GPT, Gemini, or Claude, the DeepSeek checkbox would still be selected.

 - 6.2 - Fix user reported issue "BUG: Gemini, You paused this reply".
 Fixed enter key and auto send prompt not working with Claude

 - 6.1 - Added Hangzhou Deepseek AI integration